 Great Freebie… I got access to this free viral list building tool, GoViral.
 It allows you to get more traffic and shares by offering a free gift to your new subscribers in exchange for sharing your site/offer/squeeze page with their friends.
 Very handy, and did I say it’s free…

-Some great readings I found and published this week:
+Some great readings I found and were published this week:

 - How to Build a Facebook Ad Funnel by Michael Stelzner on SocialMediaExaminer.